Proposed run (preview)

 Proposed runs are previews of changes that would be applied to your infrastructure if the new code was to somehow become canonical, for example by pushing it to the .

-The purpose of proposed runs is not to make changes to your infrastructure but to merely preview and report them during the planning phase.
+The purpose of proposed runs is not to make changes to your infrastructure but to merely preview and report them during the phase.

 Once the workspace is prepared by the phase, planning runs a vendor-specific preview command and interprets the results.
 For Terraform that command is terraform plan